RCW 36: Molecular cloud and H II region

 Star formation in RCW 36 is currently ongoing.
 In the dense gas at the western edge of RCW 36, where the far-infrared emission is greatest, are found protostellar cores, the Herbig Haro objects, and an ultra-compact H II region.
 However, more deeply embedded star-formation is obscured by dust, so radiation can only escape from the cloud surface and not from the embedded objects themselves.

 The H II region is an area around the cluster in which hydrogen atoms in the interstellar medium have been ionized by ultraviolet light from O- and B-type stars.
 The H II region in RCW 36 has an hourglass morphology, similar to the shape of H II regions around other young stellar clusters like W40 or Sh2-106.
 In addition, an ultra-compact H II region surrounds IRAS source 08576−4333.

 Star cluster

-Due to the youth of RCW 36, most of the stars in the cluster are at an early stage of stellar evolution where they are known as young stellar objects or pre-main-sequence stars.
+Due to its youth, most of the stars in RCW 36 are at an early stage of stellar evolution where they are known as young stellar objects or pre-main-sequence stars.
 These stars are still in the process of contraction before they reach the main sequence, and they may still have gas accreting onto them from either a circumstellar disk or envelope.